You are here10-Step Quick Start Guide

 In this stage, your plant will focus ONLY on getting big and strong, like a kid before hitting puberty.
 Buds and flowers are not part of the plant's vocabulary yet.

-Give plants 18-24 hours/light a day in the vegetative stage if growing indoors.
+- Give plants 18-24 hours/light a day in the vegetative stage when growing indoors.

-If growing outdoors, try to make sure you plant gets strong light for most of the day.
+- If growing outdoors, try to make sure you plant gets strong, direct light for most of the day, at least from 10am-4pm, and more if possible.

 The size your plant gets in this stage will have a huge impact on the final size of your plant.